• Home

 The use of this phrase as a movie title suggests to me the term was easily recognized and accepted by the American public in the early 20th century.

-In 1967 the Viking Press published a children’s book called Hay-foot, Straw-foot by Erick Berry, recounting the story of the French and Indian War, through the eyes of a young boy eager to be a recruit in General Abercrombie’s (1706 – 1781) army.
-This British general suffered disastrous losses in the Battle of Carillon in 1758.
+In 1967 the Viking Press published a children's book called Hay-foot, Straw-foot by Erick Berry, recounting the story of the French and Indian War, through the eyes of a young boy eager to be a recruit in General Abercrombie's (1706 - 1781) army.

-“Hay Foot, Straw Foot” – An Irish And American Legacy:
+"Hay Foot, Straw Foot" - An Irish And American Legacy

 And so I believe this little phrase may have origins both in Ireland and in America.
 My quick research gave me cause to wonder if Irish immigrants to the United States brought the phrase with them.